KorfLab/spitfire/README.md

 	cd spitfire
 	ls

-You will see this `README.md`,  an executable python progam `pybench.py`, a python library `korflib.py`, and a graphic image of the cluster.
-Try running the program.
+You will see this `README.md`,  a dirctory called `python` and another directory called `c`.

-	./pybench.py

-If this doesn't work, don't go any further.
-Something is broken and needs to be fixed.
-The thing is probably python.
-The python installed on the system is really old.
-Try typing the following.
+## Python ##

+The version of python on the cluster is really old.
+Bring in a more modern version with the `module` command.

 	module load anaconda3

-	./pybench.py
+Put this in your `.bash_profile`, `.profile`, or whatever login script your account is using so that you always load in anaconda3 every time you log into spitfire.

+Now let's make sure python is running properly.

+	python3 pybench.py

 If everything is fine, your next step is to be able to run `pybench.py` from anywhere on spitfire without using the explicit path, just like